In the department of the Jura in Eastern France, along the banks of the river Doubs is a splendid town called Dole.

 The river Doubs

-The old part of the town lays on the northern bank of the river, steep streets climb up the hill towards the landmark church Collégiale Notre-Dame which dates from the 16th century. the town of Dole was once capital of the Franche-Comté region, however the French king Louis XIV took the parliament away and set up the powers in nearby Besançon.
+The old part of the town lies on the northern bank of the river, steep streets climb up the hill towards the landmark church Collégiale Notre-Dame which dates from the 16th century. the town of Dole was once the capital of the Franche-Comté region, however, the French king Louis XIV took the parliament away and set up the powers in nearby Besançon.

 Restaurants and terraces in Dole